LuismiBarcos/Liferay-Travels-Front/README.md

 # Liferay Travels

-React application for the Liferay Symposium Spain 2020 Workshop: Construyendo una SPA para exprimir las APIs Headless.
+React application for the Liferay Workshop: Building an SPA using Liferay's Headless APIs.

 The application will consist of a little app to manage the travels of the headless team.
 Each travel will have one or more stages where visit interesting cities.